 1. Deeply understand what your people do

 Analyse the content of each person’s work.
 Identify obstacles that prevent people from working successively.
 Go beyond the formal job description.
-Most traditional management methods, instead of helping, add unnecessary functions and responsibilities for the employee.
+Most traditional management methods, instead of helping, add complexity and unnecessary functions and responsibilities for the employee.

 People act rationally, caring for their interests, even to the detriment of collective goods.
-The essence of smart simplicity is to understand that and then transform the conditions inside the organisation so their interests align with the company’s interests.
+The essence of smart simplicity is to understand that and then transform the conditions inside the organisation, so their interests align with the company’s interests.

 2. Strengthening the integrator